AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ![Datastore Operations Tables](../../assets/tools/cron-tab-9.jpg)

-This frame looks at database table operations, including [!UICONTROL SELECT], [!UICONTROL DELETE], and [!UICONTROL UPDATE] across a selected timeframe.
+This frame looks at database table operations, including `SELECT`, `DELETE`, and `UPDATE` across a selected timeframe.
 This frame shows the database tables with the highest operation frequency against them.